Very interested in learning how to make a pillowcase

 Sewing To Match Your Quilts

-Maybe sensory issues are a thing for you, but if you are here, chances are you are a quilter.
+Maybe sensory issues aren't a thing for you, but if you are here, chances are you are a quilter.
 This means you've probably made quilts for yourself or your loved ones.
 Sewing your own pillowcases allows you to make them match your quilt home decor.

 Make it Match!